 WCCTAC general operations, including transportation planning, congestion management and project oversight, are accounted for in the Advisory Committee Program.
 These activities are funded through WCCTAC member contributions, which are a proportionate share of expenses incurred based upon a formula/dollar amount outlined in the Joint Exercise of Powers Agreement.
-No additional charges may be assessed without the written consent of the members, \$523,670 in charges were assessed for fiscal year 2020/2021.
+No additional charges may be assessed without the written consent of the members, \$531,744 in charges were assessed for fiscal year 2021/2022.

 The Transportation Demand Management (TDM) Program is responsible for educating local employers, residents and retailers on transportation issues and alternatives.
 The TDM Program assists with developing, marketing and implementing alternative transportation programs.
-The TDM Program is funded by State of California Assembly Bill 434 funds distributed by the Bay Area Air Quality Management District through the Program Manager through the Transportation Fund for Clean Air (TFCA) by Contra Costa County Measures "C" and "J" transportation sales tax funds.
+The TDM Program is funded by State of California Assembly Bill 434 funds distributed by the Bay Area Air Quality Management District through the Program Manager through the Transportation sales tax funds.
 Prior to fiscal year 2008, this program was called the Transportation System Management Program.